Long time universality of black-hole lasers: Long-time phase diagram of the IHFC model

 \section{Long-time phase diagram of the IHFC model}

 We study here a complementary model with no horizons, represented in Fig. \ref{fig:BHWFConfigurations}d, in which an attractive square well is suddenly introduced at $t=0$ in a subsonic homogeneous flowing condensate, characterized by a wave function $\Psi(x,0)=e^{ivx},~v<1$.
-In this way, a time-dependent dynamics is induced since, in the new potential profile, such initially homogeneous flowing condensate is not a stationary GP solution.
+In this way, a time-dependent dynamics is induced since, in the new potential profile, such initial condition is not a stationary GP solution.
 We will refer to this setup as the IHFC model.

 The idea is that the resulting Hamiltonian governing the time evolution of the IHFC model is exactly the same as for the generic BHL solutions, determined by the set of parameters $(v,X,V_0)$.
 The only difference is the initial condition at $t=0$, which now is a non-stationary GP solution that will follow a deterministic evolution.
-This contrasts with the case of a generic BHL solution, where the dynamics is stochastic, driven by the initial random noise on top of the stationary BHL solution.
+This contrasts with the case of a generic BHL solution, where the dynamics is stochastic, driven by the evolution of the initial random noise on top of the stationary BHL solution.
 Due to the strong insensitivity to the details of the transient reported in the previous section, one can expect the long-time phase diagram for the IHFC model to be identical to that for BHL solutions.
-Indeed, based on previous studies with localized defects \cite{Hakim1997}, scenarios of emission of trains of solitons are already expected in this kind of setup.
+Indeed, based on previous studies with localized defects \cite{Hakim1997}, scenarios of emission of trains of solitons are already anticipated in this kind of setup.

 Several advantages motivate the introduction of this model.
 First, the values of $(v,X,V_0)$ can be chosen arbitrarily, without restriction.
 Second, since the ground state is smoothly connected to the initial homogeneous solution, the time required to explore the associated long-time dynamics is considerably shorter than for initial BHL solutions, which lowers the computational cost.
 Third, the evolution here is purely deterministic and there is no need to double check any sensitivity to the initial condition.
 Finally, we note that this model can be easily studied experimentally, and actually a similar setup was implemented in Ref. \cite{Engels2007}, in which a localized attractive potential was swept along a trapped condensate, observing emission of solitons.